abbindustrigymnasium/2d---spel-Simsva/README.md

 The biggest problem, not counting design, was storing enemy positions, movements, and attack patterns.
 In the end I took inspiration from "Taisei Project," an open source Touhou fangame.
-It used so-called "tasks," functions set to run at specified times after the start of the game to spawn enemies et cetera.
+It used so-called "tasks," functions set to run at specified times after the start of the game to spawn and move enemies et cetera.
 These functions were defined programmatically in a "timeline" function, which allowed for loops when timing multiple of the same task.
-The closest analogue I found in Unity were coroutines, which was the obvious way to do it from the beginning.
+The closest analogue I found in Unity were coroutines, which was the obvious way to do it from the beginning, had I only though a bit more about it.

 ## Conclusion